All Episodes

 But everybody's not driving.

-The Democrats in the Senate, every single Democrat in the Senate has co-sponsored the Feinstein open borders bill.
+The Democrats in the Senate, every single Democrat in the Senate, has co-sponsored the Feinstein Open Borders Bill.

-We're gonna have open borders so anybody who wants to can come in.
+So now what the Democrats are proposing to us is the following: We're going to have open borders so anybody who wants to can come in.

-Now just apply your common sense.
+Now, just apply your common sense.

 If you have an illness, get to California.